-Rafaella Villanueva is a Filipina tennis player.
+Rafaella Villanueva is a Filipina, tennis player.
 Villanueva has been competing on the ITF Junior Circuit since 2013.
 She has been ranked world No.1111(as of July 24, 2017) on the women’s ITF Junior Circuit.
 She reached the doubles semi-finals of the ITF Ho Chi Minh in July 2017.
 She also was a doubles quarter-finalist in ITF Phinma Manila in November 2017.

-Throughout Villanueva’s junior career, she was a member of the Philippine national team which competed in the ITF World Juniors Tennis Competition in Kuching, Malaysia in 2013 where the team finished 8th place out of 32 countries and continued in New Delhi, India in 2014 where the team finished 14th place out of 32 countries.
+Throughout Villanueva’s junior career, she was a member of the Philippine national team which competed in the ITF World Juniors Tennis Competition in Kuching, Malaysia in 2013 where the team finished 8th place out of 32 countries and continued in New Delhi, India in 2014 where the team finished 14th place out of 32 states.
 That same year, she represented the Philippines in the 16 and under category in the prestigious WTA Future Stars Event held in Singapore.

-Rafaella (Rafa), was part of the Philippine national team which competed in the Junior Southeast Asian Games held in Singapore where the team won the bronze medal in the 14 and under category in 2014 and the following year won the bronze medal in the 16 and under category.
-While in 2016, Villanueva led the Philippine national team to win the 3rd place in the Junior Federation Cup Pre-Qualifying Event which was held in Colombo, Sri Lanka, where she played the #1 ranked singles spot and emerged undefeated.
+Rafaella (Rafa), was part of the Philippine national team which competed in the Junior Southeast Asian Games held in Singapore where the team won the bronze medal in the 14 and under category in 2014 and the following year won the bronze medal in the 16 and under division.
+While in 2016, Villanueva led the Philippine national team to win the 3rd place in the Junior Federation Cup Pre-Qualifying Event which held in Colombo, Sri Lanka, where she played the #1 ranked singles spot and emerged undefeated.

 Name: Rafaella Villanueva